Post

 run-name: "[CD-Deploy] ${{ github.ref }}"

-# In the same Concurrency Group, if there is a new Job, it will cancel the one currently running
+# If there is a new Job in the same Concurrency Group, it will cancel the running one

-# For example, if the same branch's packaging task is triggered repeatedly, it will cancel the previous task
+# For example, triggering the same branch's packaging task repeatedly will cancel the previous task

 concurrency: